Sunjin000/auto-augmentation/docs/source/howto/AutoAugment.rst

 This is a page dedicated to demonstrating functionalities of :class:`AutoAugment`, which we use as a helper class to help us apply AutoAugment policies to datasets.

-This is a tutorial (in the sense describe in https://documentation.divio.com/structure/).

 For an example of how the material is used in our library, see the source code of :meth:`AaLearner._test_autoaugment_policy <autoaug.autoaugment_learners.AaLearner>`.